s33dco/bbctopten/readme.md

 ## A scraper for the bbc news website.

-Delivering the 10 most read stories from the UK bbc webiste to your terminal.
+Delivering the 10 most read stories from the UK bbc website to your terminal.

 `bbctop10 | less`